Est-oup/VirMarkDB/README.md

 output/VirMarkDB/markers/<group_id>/<marker>/
 ```

-Each marker-group folder contains the retained ORFs for one `marker_group_id`.
+Each folder contains the retained ORFs for one marker group.

 | File | Description |
 |---|---|